 - 2.1.
-All standard academic summative submissions of coursework, i.e. those that are primarily text-based and contribute towards a final named GCU award at SCQF Level 9 (Bachelors / Ordinary degree) or above, will be submitted online through Turnitin. - 2.2.
+All standard academic summative submissions of written assessment, i.e. those that are primarily text-based, will be submitted through similarity-checking software, such as Turnitin.
+This is applicable to written assessment submissions at all SCQF levels. - 2.2.
 Students will normally have the opportunity to submit at least one piece of coursework through Turnitin for formative purposes in their module before being required to submit a summative assignment. - 2.3.
-GCU recognises that academic judgment is required to interpret the results of a Turnitin originality report. - 2.4.
+GCU recognises that academic judgment is required to interpret the results of a Turnitin originality report.

+2.4.
 Students will be provided with support and guidance in understanding and interpreting a Turnitin originality report from induction onwards, including through access to PLATO, the online plagiarism tutorial http://plato.gcal.ac.uk/ and in associated module documentation.